0xarun/Active-Directory/README.md

 # Active-Directory

-In repository you can find some of the public AD stuff's and also my own notes about AD.
+In this repository you can find some of the public AD stuff's and also my own notes about AD.

 ## Blogs